btholt/complete-intro-to-computer-science/lessons/trade-offs.md

 description: "Brian goes over why we use Big O and the art of making trade offs"
 ---

 Besides being useful in interviews, why do we even talk about Big O?
-It's not because you're actually going to sitting there, write the Big O for every function in your code.
+It's not because you're actually going to sit there, write the Big O for every function in your code.
 You probably won't even think too frequently about Big O at all.

 ## The Mindset